 $4,667 is the S2 support on the 4‑hour chart and also the daily downside target from the pivot arrows.
 It acts as the last line before a potential drop to $4,630.
 A close below this level would signal a trend reversal.

-Can gold rally to $4,746 this week?
+Can the gold price rally to $4,746 this week?

 Yes, if support at $4,667 holds and Wednesday’s CPI comes in soft, gold could stage a recovery toward the 4‑hour resistance at $4,746.
 However, the geopolitical stalemate must also remain unresolved to keep safe‑haven demand alive.